 Research on issues of cultural exchange and friction, and communication in the international society by focusing on the development of various cultures in Yokohama.

-By providing education and encouraging research on theories and applications in the field of humanities, the Division aims to develop scholars who have high research skills, professionals who have high expertise and competence, and members of society who can live together with others in an increasingly diversified society equipped with rich qualities that enable them to actively express their views.
+By providing education and encouraging research on theories and applications in the field of humanities, the Graduate School aims to develop scholars who have high research skills, professionals who have high expertise and competence, and members of society who can live together with others in an increasingly diversified society equipped with rich qualities that enable them to actively express their views.

-Division of Humanities Organization Chart
+Graduate School of Humanities Organization Chart

 Students conduct research on British and American cultures and societies based on traditional British and American literature with an emphasis on expanding the present interdisciplinary research.
 The four main features of the course include: